-The Court of Protection’s role is to ensure that those who lack capacity are safeguarded.
+The Court of Protection’s role is to safeguard those who lack mental capacity.

-If a person becomes unable to manage their own affairs through the loss of mental capacity, it can be difficult to assist without the benefit of an existing Lasting Power of Attorney, or Enduring Power of Attorney.
+If a person becomes unable to manage their own affairs through the loss of capacity, it can be difficult to assist without the benefit of an existing Lasting Power of Attorney or Enduring Power of Attorney.

-In such circumstances, an application can be made to the Court of Protection for a Deputyship Order, to appoint a Deputy or Deputies to manage the person’s property and financial affairs or personal welfare.
+In such circumstances, an application can be made to the Court of Protection for a Deputyship Order to appoint a Deputy or Deputies who may manage the person’s property and financial affairs or personal welfare.

-At Kingsfords, our Private Client Team are able to manage such applications for a fixed fee.
-We can guide you through the entire process of applying to the Court of Protection, ensuring that you have all the support you need to effectively manage your loved one’s affairs when acting as a Court of Protection Deputy.
+At Kingsfords, our Wills, Probate and Powers of Attorney Solicitors and Lawyers can provide crucial assistance for Court of Protection matters.
+We guide you through applying to the Court of Protection, ensuring that you have all the support you need to effectively manage your loved one’s affairs when acting as a Court of Protection Deputy.

 Our Court of Protection Service includes the following: